anthonysottile/hackintosh-e15/README.md

 Day 3: Realize I need to map the USB ports but device has no OS installed
 - Install Windows for USB mapping
 - Finish grabbing files for OpenCore usb setup and start plist setup
+- Finish USB setup and begin install of macOS Sonoma on Thinkpad E15